nosnoc/nosnoc/README.md

 The interface of **NOSNOC** is based on the symbolic modeling framework [CasADi](https://web.casadi.org/).
 User inputs should be given as `CasADi` expressions.

-To get started we recommend you to check out our example library in [MATLAB](https://github.com/nurkanovic/nosnoc/tree/main/examples/matlab) or [python](https://github.com/FreyJo/nosnoc_py/tree/main/examples).
+To get started we recommend you to check our example library in [MATLAB](https://github.com/nurkanovic/nosnoc/tree/main/examples/matlab) or [python](https://github.com/FreyJo/nosnoc_py/tree/main/examples).

 In case you need help, feel free to contact us!